 Rachel's practice is based on ephemeral, site-specific text installations.
 The texts are architecturally and temporally sensitive pieces to be contemplated as statements, poetic observations or instructions.
 She chooses transit spaces that people move through routinely, highlighting the physicality of reading and exploring the difficulties of engaging with an audience that is passing through a space rather than arriving at a destination and has its focus elsewhere.

-- BA, Art and Visual Culture - University of West of England (UWE)
+- BA, Art and Visual Culture – University of the West of England (UWE)

-- BSc, Chemical and Process Engineering - Herriot Watt University, Edinburgh
+- BSc, Chemical and Process Engineering – Heriot-Watt University, Edinburgh

 - Fellow – Higher Education Academy (FHEA)

 - Chartered Engineer

 - New forms of labour in the creative economy

 - Changing role of analogue techniques and of-the-hand design practices